For students, mentors,

 Meetings are held in downtown Portland at ACE mentors’ offices and job sites.
 Students have the opportunity to visit multiple professional workplaces, learn how to network, and explore career paths within the ACE industry.
 Teams design a building together, and students present their projects to a large audience at the program finale in May.

-The ACE Mentor Program of Oregon is open to high school juniors and seniors near Portland.
+The ACE Mentor Program of Portland is open to high school juniors and seniors near Portland.
 The junior and senior class standing is the only requirement.
 Outstanding sophomores are occasionally accepted if space is available.
 The application period opens at the beginning of the school year in fall.
 Any student meeting the class standing requirement and able to travel to the downtown Portland locations are welcome to apply.

 Are you an architecture, construction, or engineering professional?